joedefen/my-snaps/README.md

 `my-snaps` can be used for simple snapshot maintenance.
 After running, it may look like this:
 ![my-snaps.png](https://github.com/joedefen/jdef-fedora-tools/blob/main/images/my-snaps.png?raw=true)

-* In the header, the BTRFS paritions are shown with `df -h` info (showing Size, Used, Avail, Use%, and Mounted on).
+* In the header, the BTRFS partitions are shown with `df -h` info (showing Size, Used, Avail, Use%, and Mounted on); run df separate to remind you of the fields when needed.
-* All snapshots are expected to be in `/.snapshots/`
+* All snapshots are expected to be in `/.snapshots/
+* Snapshots are to be named {golden}.YYYY-MM-DD-HHmmss where YYYY, etc., are numerics representing time fields (i.e., a period plus only digits, dashes, and colons).
-* On first run, highlight each subvolume for which you wish to snapshot, and press `s` to create one.
+* On your very first run, highlight each subvolume for which you wish snapshots, and press `s` to create one.
-* On susquent runs, to replace the snaps (i.e., remove the old one(s), and create a new), press `r`.
+* On subsequent runs, you can quickly replace all your snapshots (i.e., remove the old one(s), and create new ones) by pressing `r`.
 * Some other keys are:
-  * `d`: to remove highlighted snapshot
+  * `d`: to remove highlighted subvolume (usually pick a snapshot); you cannot remove mounted subvolumes; if there are nested subvolumes, those are removed to.
-  * `u`: to get disk usage (this can take quite a while)
+  * `u`: to get disk usage (this can take quite a while and is not perfect)
   * `?`: to get help on all keys and navigation
+* NOTE: actions require confirmation to ensure accidental keys do not clobber your system.
 ---

 ## my-restore